 An Imperfect Foods subscription begins with a quiz dedicated to finding out your cooking and eating habits.
 Orders are automatically set to every week unless you opt to manually skip one.
 As for the contents of the box, the company builds a custom box for you based on your quiz answers.
 During a short window of time, you can evaluate the items in the custom box and switch things out before it is shipped to you.

 - Pantry staples

 Cost, Quality, and Quantity

 Of course, with every food-related service comes the question of cost versus value.
 How much do these services cost, and do they really save you money?

-Imperfect Foods begins with a base “produce pack” ($22) that costs more depending on what you add to your cart during your shopping window.
-In addition, to produce, you can purchase dairy packs, snack packs, etc., with the price adjusting accordingly.
+Imperfect Foods allows you to choose what produce item you would like to order.
+You pay simply for what you order that week.
+In addition, to produce, you can purchase dairy, snacks, etc., with the price adjusting accordingly.
+Depending on where you live, there may be a $30 minimum you need to spend for your order.
 Thankfully, you can check out the total cost before confirming your shipment.
 Shipping fees cost anywhere from $5-$10 per box.
 The delivery cost will depend on where you are located.

 Due to the large range of items and high-quality brands they partner with, some items can be expensive, putting this service out of budget for many shoppers.
 At the same time, items are priced individually, letting you control the price of your order with ease.

 Misfits Market works differently, giving you the option to choose everything that goes into your box starting with a base of $30.
 They claim that members save up to 40% on shopping when compared to grocery store prices.
 Like Imperfect Foods, you can add extra non-produce items and see a change in the price.
 The shipping fee for Misfits Market is a flat rate of $5.50.